markahrens/mytungsten/src/content/blog/2012/an-ipad-lovers-take-on-the-surface-with-windows-rt.md

 ---

-<p>M.G. gives a not so great review of the Surface.
-Not having futzed with one yet, I can’t comment on how accurate his opinions are, I can say that it is nice not to have a review that minces words out there.</p>
+M.G. gives a not so great review of the Surface.
+Not having futzed with one yet, I can’t comment on how accurate his opinions are, I can say that it is nice not to have a review that minces words out there.